raentena/MSSQL-Linux-Container-Kubernetes/lab/mod03/lab01/README.md

 # Using Tuned to configure Kernel settings
+Examine the content of tuned.conf

+` cat tuned.conf `

+You will notice all the kernel parameters that needed to optimize Linux is set on the tuned.conf

 To enable  Tuned profile, save tuned.conf file under a /usr/lib/tuned/mssql folder, and enable the profile using the following commands:

 `chmod +x /usr/lib/tuned/mssql/tuned.conf`